 Registered pharmacy professionals are pharmacists and pharmacy technicians.

 Yes.
-This includes locums, so contractors should encourage temporary staff, such as locum pharmacists, to undertake the training and assessment.
+This includes locums, so contractors should encourage temporary staff, such as locum pharmacists, to undertake the training and e-assessment.

-Q. Are pre-registration students covered by the description ‘registered pharmacy professional’, in regards to the level 2 safeguarding requirement?
+Q. Are pre-registration students covered by the description ‘registered pharmacy professional’, in regards to the CPPE risk management training?

-No. It is, however, sensible for pre-registration students to undertake safeguarding training.
+No. It is, however, sensible for pre-registration students to undertake risk management training.

-Q. I have completed the previous version of the CPPE Safeguarding children and vulnerable adults e-learning and e-assessment.
+Q. I have completed the previous version of the CPPE Risk management e-learning and e-assessment.
 Do I also need to complete the new CPPE e-learning and e-assessment?

-However, pharmacy professionals may wish to complete the new e-learning programme to update their knowledge in areas not covered by the old programme, such as the Care Act 2014, child sexual exploitation, female genital mutilation and radicalisation.
+However, pharmacy professionals may wish to complete the new e-learning programme to update their knowledge in areas not covered by the old programme.

 Completion of the e-assessment will also allow pharmacy professionals to prove their ongoing competence in this important area of practice and provide them with the self-assurance that their knowledge is up to date and in line with current legislation.

 Q. When do I need to complete the audit?